Code-Institute-Submissions/F1MemoryGame/README.md

 After gathering feedback on my project I added the following features:

 - **Music Toggle**: Music can be turned on and off as you play.
-- **Car Names**: The car manufacturer names will appear under the image of each card, makes the game more user friendly towards users unfimilar with Formula 1.
+- **Car Names**: The car manufacturer names will appear under the image of each card, makes the game more user friendly towards users unfamiliar with Formula 1.
 - **Hard Mode**: This will remove the car manufacturer names from the cards, for the users who are familiar with Formula 1.

 ## Features Left to Implement